 3- Don’t discourage them even if they are getting something they are learning wrong.
 Lately, Denali’s grandma got him this darling set of horses.
 He didn’t really know what a horse was before, so we’ve been teaching him the name of it.
 He now calls them, “whores”.
 It is pretty funny that he runs around saying, “whore, whore” but we encourage him instead of telling him he is getting it wrong.
 I often repeat the word and emphasize the correct way to say it.
 But I make sure to never tell him, “no, that’s not right, it is HORSE not whore” because I think that would discourage him from speaking and be counter productive.

 4-Have a set time to play one on one each day or at least a few times a week with no electronics.
-We have a daily play time together when the TV and electronics (i.e. my phone) are off.
+We have daily playtime together when the TV and electronics (i.e. my phone) are off.
 I have his nursery stocked with books, toys, balls, blocks, and puzzles so that we have all of what we would need to be entertained and learn together during this time.
 We go from one thing to the next as he sees fit.
-He will suggest we do a puzzle, when he is bored with it he will grab is bucket of blocks, its a bit all over the place and the room is typically trashed by the end of play time, but he LOVES it and I really enjoy seeing him learning, progress, and have fun.
+He will suggest we do a puzzle, when he is bored with it he will grab is a bucket of blocks, its a bit all over the place and the room is typically trashed by the end of play time, but he LOVES it and I really enjoy seeing him learning, progress, and have fun.

 5. Encourage, encourage, encourage.
 Our son LOVES encouragement.
 We use clapping and “Good Job!”, “give me a five”, singing, and saying other encouraging words a lot.
 When he says his prayers (no matter how short) we always clap for him afterward.
 When he says please and thank you spontaneously without us having to remind him we clap for him or tell him ‘Good job!’.
 We often tell him what a good boy he is for getting into his ‘big boy bed’ all by himself and going to sleep.
 We try our best to encourage him to clean up by singing ‘clean up, clean up, everybody clean up’ and giving him five or bones (fist pounds) afterwords.
-If your child responds well to encouragement I say lather it on.
+If your child responds well to the encouragement I say lather it on.
 They will repeat more of the actions you are teaching them if done consistently!

 6. Allow them to play and learn on his/her own.
 It is important for children to realize that they can use their imagination and play solo.
 The way we do this may not be perfect, but often I will just tune Denali out.
 After a few minutes of realizing that I am otherwise preoccupied, he will find things to do (or get into to).
 We try to keep a watchful eye on him during this time, but we do our best not to intervene or hover unless necessary.
 It really is so cute to see what he comes up with to do on his own.
 Just yesterday he found out how to climb into an empty cupboard and jump out and say peek-a-boo.
-Other times he drives his trucks around, gets into things that aren’t toys (the kitchen is his wonderland of new items to discover), etc. I wholeheartedly believe it does more good than harm to allow him to entertain himself and exercise his imagination.
+Other times he drives his trucks around, gets into things that aren’t toys (the kitchen is his wonderland of new items to discover), etc. I wholeheartedly believe it does better than harm to allow him to entertain himself and exercise his imagination.
 It also helps us parents have a break and observe his imagination take over.

 7. Expose your children to new situations and places.
 Yesterday we took our toddler to a local farm.
 He went on a little train ride, saw cows, horses, chickens, goats, etc. We took him through a kids hay maze and even let him find the way for the most part.
 He got to pick out a pumpkin and we went on a wagon ride together as a family.
 He had the time of his life.
 Some days I’ll take him to the park, other days just to a store, etc. But everywhere we go we try to teach him what is happening, tell him the names of new objects, etc. and have fun.
 Learning by hands on and doing is a great way to expand a child’s knowledge.